 “Ticks?
 Who cares?
 I just pick them off my dog when I find them, no big deal.”
 Unfortunately for pet owners who follow this line of thought, it is a big deal.
-Not only do ticks carry Lyme disease, but they also carry some other lesser known diseases that can harm you and your pet.
-In addition to Lyme disease, Ticks can carry Ehrlichiosis, Anaplasmosis, Rocky Mountain spotted fever and others.
-Even more concerning, there is no way for you to tell if a tick is carrying disease or not, and it only takes one tick bite to infect your dog.
-Also, some ticks are known to carry more than one of these diseases, which can lead to multiple infections, or co-infection.
-What is common among all vector-borne disease, however, is that symptoms can be vague and difficult to recognize.
+Not only do ticks carry Lyme Disease, but they also carry some other lesser known diseases that can harm you and your pet.
+In addition to Lyme disease, Ticks can carry Ehrlichiosis, Anaplasmosis, Rocky Mountain spotted fever, and others.
+There is no way for you to tell if a tick is carrying disease or not, and it only takes one tick bite to infect your dog.
+Also, some ticks are known to carry more than one of these diseases, which can lead to various infections or co-infection.
+What is common among all vector-borne disease, however, is that their symptoms are often vague and difficult to recognize.
 Often many pet owners don’t know their dog is suffering from a debilitating tick disease until it’s too late.

 So, how do I know if my pet may already be harboring one of these diseases?
 And, how do I protect my pet?
-As a guideline – not a complete list – here are some common symptoms seen in dogs with:
+As a guideline – not a complete list – here are some common symptoms seen in dogs with tick-borne diseases:

 - Ehrlichiosis – decreased appetite, runny nose or eyes, respiratory distress, bloody noses

 - Anaplasma – lethargy, decreased appetite, vomiting, diarrhea, seizures (in severe cases)